LazoYoung/Naru-ACARS/README.md

 [Java 17+](https://www.oracle.com/java/technologies/downloads/) and a simulator bridge is required to use this software.

 ## Legal notice
-SimOverlayNG &#169; 2023 LazoYoung, All rights reserved.
+NaruACARS &#169; 2023 LazoYoung, All rights reserved.

 This application is proudly powered by these amazing works...!